Thames Valley Royals proposal: Aftermath

-Maxwell reluctantly dropped his amalgamation plans, but retained his 19% stake in Reading.
+Maxwell ceased efforts to merge the clubs but retained his 19% stake in Reading.
 Under Smee's chairmanship, the team won promotion back from the Fourth Division at the end of the 1983–84 season, and won the Third Division title two years later, taking it into the Second Division.
 Smee remained at the helm until 1990, when amid a financial crisis at the club he sold it to John Madejski.
-Meanwhile, Maxwell made Oxford United profitable, and oversaw two successive promotions for the club during the 1983–84 and 1984–85 seasons.
+During Maxwell's ownership, Oxford United achieved financial stability and gained promotion in the 1983–84 and 1984–85 seasons.
 The team played in the First Division, then the top level of English football, for the first time during 1985–86, and won its first major trophy, the League Cup, in April 1986.
 Despite Maxwell's reservations about the Manor Ground, the club remained there throughout this time.

-Maxwell ended his chairmanship of Oxford in 1987, when he took control of Derby County and became that club's chairman; still owning Oxford as well, he installed his son Kevin as chairman there.
+Maxwell stepped down as Oxford's chairman in 1987 and later took control of Derby County; still owning Oxford as well, he installed his son Kevin as chairman there.
 In late 1987 he attempted to buy Watford from Elton John, prompting the Football League to institute new regulations preventing the major shareholder of any member club from owning more than 2% of another League team.
 While Maxwell was able to keep his stakes in Derby, Oxford and Reading under a grandfather clause, the new rules prevented him from adding Watford to his football empire.
 He grudgingly accepted this.
 He retained his football club shares until his mysterious death in November 1991, when he apparently fell off his yacht near the Canary Islands.